Bushy seaside oxeye

 Pictured above: Bushy sea oxeye (Borrichia frutescens) by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

-Known by many common names such as sea-oxeye daisy, sea marigold, beach carnation, seaside tansy and silver sea-oxeye, bushy seaside oxeye (Borrichia frutescens) is a perennial small to medium shrub with attractive daisy-like blooms.
 Each flower is comprised of 15-30 yellow ray florets surrounding many stiff yellow-orange disk florets with conspicuous black anthers.
 Flowers are approximately 1 inch in diameter.
-Leaves are oval to lanceolate and may be toothed toward their base, but otherwise have entire margins.
-They are grayish-green and pubescent, giving the foliage a silvery sheen.
+Leaves are oval to lanceolate, grayish green, and pubescent, giving the foliage a silvery sheen.
+Margins are entire but may be toothed toward the base.
 The fruit is a dark-colored cypsela and contains a single seed.

 Family: Asteraceae (Aster, composite or daisy family)